 Glen Dale real estate is some of the most expensive in West Virginia, although Glen Dale house values don't compare to the most expensive real estate in the U.S.

-When you are in Glen Dale, you'll notice that it is more blue-collar than most other communities in America.
-37.27% of Glen Dale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Glen Dale is a blue-collar town, with 37.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Glen Dale is a city of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Glen Dale who work in office and administrative support (9.25%), management occupations (8.53%), and healthcare (7.97%).

-The population of Glen Dale is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.75% of adults in Glen Dale have a bachelor's degree or even advanced degree.
+The education level of Glen Dale citizens is very high relative to the national average among all cities (21.84%): 35.75% of adults in Glen Dale have a bachelor's degree or even advanced degree.

 The per capita income in Glen Dale in 2022 was $47,430, which is wealthy relative to West Virginia and the nation.
 This equates to an annual income of $189,720 for a family of four.
 However, Glen Dale contains both very wealthy and poor people as well.